-Dry fruit chivda recipe is a quick sweet, salty, and tangy Indian snack made with air-fried dried potato chips, cashews, almonds, raisins, ghee, mint, sugar, salt, and amchur.
-This version is lighter than deep-fried namkeen and works well for vrat, Navratri, tea-time, or travel snacks.
+Dry fruit chivda is a quick sweet, salty, and tangy Indian snack made with air-fried dried potato chips, cashews, almonds, raisins, ghee or coconut oil, mint, sugar, salt, and amchur.
+Using coconut oil makes this version vegan, while ghee gives it a more traditional flavour.
+It works well for vrat, Navratri, tea-time, or travel snacks.

 Unlike regular poha chivda or cornflakes chivda, this recipe uses dried potato chips as the base.
-If you want a non-fasting version, you can also try this cornflakes chiwda tangy mix.
-For a more traditional fasting mixture with sabudana, makhana, peanuts, and potato sticks, see this farali chiwda fasting mixture.
+If you want a non-fasting version, try this air fryer cornflakes chivda.
+For a traditional fasting mixture with sabudana, makhana, peanuts, and potato sticks, see this air fryer farali chivda.
+You can also browse more air fryer Indian snacks.

 Jump to: